milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Sharing with Third-Party Partners
-We work with third-party partners who help us provide and improve our Products or who use Facebook Business Tools to grow their businesses, which makes it possible to operate our companies and provide free services to people around the world.
+We work with third-party partners who help us and improve our Products or who use Facebook Business Tools to grow their businesses, which makes it possible to operate our companies and provide free services to people around the world.
 We don't sell any of your information to anyone, and we never will.
 We also impose strict restrictions on how our partners can use and disclose the data we provide.
 Here are the types of third parties we share information with:

 Partners who use our analytics services.
 We provide aggregated statistics and insights that help people and businesses understand how people are engaging with their posts, listings, Pages, videos and other content on and off the Facebook Products.
 For example, Page admins and Instagram business profiles receive information about the number of people or accounts who viewed, reacted to, or commented on their posts, as well as aggregate demographic and other information that helps them understand interactions with their Page or account.